Data Processing Agreement

 1.2.
 "Processing" means any operation performed on Personal Data, as defined in GDPR Article 4(2).

-1.3.
-"Sub-Processor" means any third party engaged by the Processor to process Personal Data on behalf of the Controller.
+1.5.
+"Sub-Processor" means any third party engaged by BoostGood to process Personal Data on behalf of the Controller in connection with the Central Plane.

 2. Subject Matter and Duration